How Much Does a Roof Replacement Cost in 2025?

 National and Statewide Average Roof Replacement Costs

-While no two roofing projects are exactly alike, understanding average pricing can give homeowners and property managers a solid starting point.
-The average cost to replace a roof in 2025 varies by location, property type, roof size, and material—making it essential to review both national trends and regional specifics.
+While no two roofing projects are exactly alike, understanding averages can give homeowners and property managers a solid starting point.
+The average roof replacement cost per square and per square foot in 2025 varies by location, property type, roof size, and material—making it essential to review both national trends and regional specifics.

 Below, we break down common price ranges and provide localized insight for Florida and the 17 states RayPro serves.